-Application Fee (Io accompany Application Form) 10.00 Tuition Fee for the Academic Year 1,200.00 Contingent Deposit This deposit will be required of first and second year students to cover breakage of apparatus and damage to building, and will be returned, less the charges, at the close of the academic year.
-10.00 Breakage Fee 70.00
+Application Fee (To accompany Application Form)\$ 10.00 Tuition Fee for the Academic Year 1,200.00 Contingent Deposit This deposit will be required of first and second year students to cover breakage of apparatus and damage to building, and will be returned, less the charges, at the close of the academic year.
+10.00 Breakage Fee.
+This fee will be required of third and fourth year students at the be- ginning of each academic year and is not returnable.
+10.00 Diploma Fee (Charged to graduating students, payable during the third quarter).....

-Breakage Fee.
-10.00

-This fee will be required of third and fourth year students at the beginning of each academic year and is not returnable.

-First-year medical students who are also senior in absentia students at Vanderbilt University are required by the College of Arts and Science to pay a \$60 senior in absentia fee.
+First-year medical students who are also senior in absentia students at Vanderbilt University are required by the College of Arts and Science to Pay a \$60 senior in absentia fee.